turbonomic/tbutil/docs/SUBCOMMANDS.md

 Prints a JSON document containing the definition of the target who's UUID is given as the argument, suitable for editting and/or re-importing using the [`import target`](#import-target) command.

+Note:
+- This command cannot be used against IWO.

 If any of the allowed [common formatting options](#common-options) are specified, then the output is the unprocessed output of the API call used.
 The resulting text is NOT suitable to be imported using [`import target`](#import-target).

 The supported formatting flags are `-j`, `-s` and `-y` (see [common formatting options](#common-options))